 I am in agreement on fighting for your players to be treated deservingly.

 But why only in some cases do what life won’t and not in others?
 I mean it’s fine if you do, but then you can’t really use the life-doesn’t-do-that-so-I-won’t-either rationale to support your argument.

 Yes, it is true, life doesn’t give you special treatment.

-Why not be a source of strength through which players can feel special, can feel important, can feel like someone is actually their side and helps them out, even when “life” won’t?
+Why not be a source of strength through which players can feel valued, can feel worth it, can feel like someone is actually their side, even when “life” isn’t?
 What is so terrible or wrong about that?
 And why can’t coaches, along with parents, BOTH create a solid foundation for a player to stand strong on?
 To fall and get back up from?

 And, I hate to break it to you, but fighting for a young lady to be treated as she deserves is exactly something a parent would do.